samiul000/Robotics/ROS/README.md

 To get started:
 1. Install WSL on your Windows system.
-2. Once WSL is installed, download and install Ubuntu from the Microsoft Store.
+2. Once WSL is installed, download and install Ubuntu-22.04 from the Microsoft Store.
 3. After setting up Ubuntu, follow the step-by-step instructions provided in the following files to complete the ROS 2 setup:

    ● ***WSL_SETUP.md***